How the Health of Your Nails Tells Your Body’s Secrets

 Because it is a normal ageing problem, you should resort to nutrition, which you can achieve by applying keratin-based nail polish, which will help the nail regenerate and be able to grow evenly.

 When someone has this problem, you can see red lines underneath the nail.
 Many times, they can be a sign of endocarditis, physical trauma, or psoriasis.

 The lunula may change colour often.
 When there is a shortage of iron, the nail bed will turn very pale.
 When there is a cirrhosis problem, the nail may turn white.
 As you can see, the lunula’s color is a good measurement for the health of your nails (and your body!).

 This happens when the nail turns brown in the distal part of the lunula.
 This usually means you’re having kidney issues.
 The part closer to the nail growth turns whiter, while the distal part remains brown, thus causing the two tones.
 Check in with your doctor if show these signs!

 This is one of the first symptoms of the health of your nails.
 Dryness is the main cause for weak and brittle nails.
 Therefore, the solution is to hydrate them well and often.

 The easiest way to hydrate your nails is to massage them with a cotton ball soaked in almond oil.
 You should do this a few times a day.
 At night, use a good cream and massage your fingers (especially your cuticles).

 As you have realized, there are many problems that can affect your nails.
-But each and every one have a quick and easy solution.
+But each and every one has a quick and easy solution if you tend to it in time.
 You just have to be aware of the changes that happen to them and know how to recognize the problem on time in order to find the proper solution.
 Remember that you should apply a good moisturizing cream every night, and mainly focus on the cuticle area.